noxx-digital/NEON-Config/README.md

 # NEON-Config

-Config manager that that parses ini file, validates required fields and provides read-only access.
+Config classes that are parsing ini file and providing a read-only config class.

 ## Installation